Tayruh/sadako/tokens.md

 [:& sadako.macros.say("Ayren", "Hi!"):]
 ```

 Please be aware that `sadako.macros` is not saved when you save your game.
 Because of this, any macros defined during game will not be saved and the game will crash when you reload.
-Therefore, always defined your macros in your javascript before you call `sadako.startGame()`.
+Therefore, always define your macros in your javascript before you call `sadako.startGame()`.

 ## Choices and Depths